-Power Trades: During the 2017 record period, SDG&E primarily traded dayahead financial power to hedge the risk of unknown DAM clearing prices, and their effect on the magnitude of market awards on SDG&E's resources.
+Power Trades: During the 2018 record period, SDG&E primarily traded day-ahead financial power to hedge the risk of unknown DAM clearing prices, and their effect on the magnitude of market awards on SDG&E's resources.
 Financial power was traded in lieu of physical power due to greater market liquidity but provided the same hedge.
 Like physical power purchases, SDG&E purchased financial power to lock in energy prices below its marginal generation cost or sold financial power to lock in sales of surplus generation above variable cost.
-The volume of energy purchased or sold was informed by the results of the GenTrader calculated SDG&E's hourly short or long position based on similar inputs and provided a more robust result of hedging needs than a single model.
-SDG&E traded these products on the ICE or through voice brokers to ensure competitive
+The volume of energy purchased or sold was informed by the results of the GenTrader LCD model and a position analysis spreadsheet developed in-house; both tools calculated SDG&E's hourly short or long position based on similar inputs and provided a more robust result of hedging needs than a single model.
+SDG&E traded these products on the ICE or through voice brokers to ensure competitive prices and submitted these trades for Commission review in its QCR.